asidharth019/ANN_AND_CNN/README.md

 This code is made in the vectorised form rather than loop.
 But you can find the loop format also available in the optimizerLoop, and all Loop files.

+Further you can also make plot of the error during training and validation for each epoch for different factors.
+Factors like on the basis of variants, batch_size, output_loss(ce,sq), activation function(sigmoid,tanh).
+You can observe the plots in the dl_assignment.pdf file.